champagnealexandre/alexandrechampagne.io/content/ool-digest/digest24/index.md

 ---
 title: OoL digest — September 5th edition
 subtitle: "Good morning everyone.
 We have five articles on the OoL in this week’s digest.
-In astrobiology, Wallner reports an abiotic pathway for $O_2$ production, "
+In astrobiology, Wallner reports on an abiotic pathway for $O_2$ production that could be a major source in exoplanetary atmospheres.
+In biochemistry, Attal suggests a temperature-driven mechanism for protocell fission, Busseniers suggests a new model called Chemical Organization Theory to account for prebiotic network formation, Matreux analyzes ion balancing mechanisms that promote RNA folding, and Robinson examines self-organization processes through varying environmental conditions.
+Enjoy!"

 # Summary for listings and search engines
-summary: ""
+summary: "Good morning everyone.
+We have five articles on the OoL in this week’s digest.
+In astrobiology, Wallner reports on an abiotic pathway for $O_2$ production that could be a major source in exoplanetary atmospheres.
+In biochemistry, Attal suggests a temperature-driven mechanism for protocell fission, Busseniers suggests a new model called Chemical Organization Theory to account for prebiotic network formation, Matreux analyzes ion balancing mechanisms that promote RNA folding, and Robinson examines self-organization processes through varying environmental conditions.
+Enjoy!"

 # Link this post with a project
 projects: []